aimclub/FEDOT/docs/source/introduction/tutorial/environment_setup/github_installation.rst

    -  But, if you want to use additional functionality such as NNs, you'll need to run full installation option.

-      To do this, and run the following command
+      To do this run the following command

       .. code-block::